purcellconsult/demo-project/README.md

-# demo-project
+# Sample GitHub Project

-This is an example of how to create a repository in GitHub.
+This is a test repository.

+The features in this includes:

+ - Item a
+ - Item b
+ - Item c